YodaheWondimu/Filefly/README.md

 ## Contributing and Development
 Want to contribute to Filefly?
 Just clone this repository on your system and make any necessary changes:
-## Contributing and Development
-Want to contribute to Filefly?
-Just clone this repository on your system and make any necessary changes:

 ```
 git clone https://github.com/YodaheWondimu/Filefly.git